'Russian soldiers raped me and killed my husband'

-The Russians withdrew from areas around Kiev, Ukraine’s capital, but left lives deeply wounded, which may never recover from the trauma.
-The BBC report heard firsthand reports and found evidence of Ukrainian women raped by invading soldiers.
+The Russians withdrew from areas around Kiev, but left lives deeply wounded, who may never recover from the trauma.
+The BBC report heard firsthand accounts and found evidence of Ukrainian women raped by invading soldiers.

 Warning: This text contains graphic descriptions of sexual violence